I tried deploying an AI agent to AgentCore using AgentCore CLI

 https://github.com/aws/agentcore-cli

-You might be thinking, "Wait, wasn't there an AgentCore Starter Toolkit already...?"
+Some of you might think, "Wait, wasn't there an AgentCore Starter Toolkit...?"
 I was also curious about the difference between these two.

-While keeping the differences in mind, I'll introduce the process of creating, deploying, and testing an agent using this AgentCore CLI.
+With this difference in mind, I'd like to introduce the process of creating, deploying, and testing an agent using this AgentCore CLI.

 Prerequisites

-I used the following environment for this demonstration.
+I used the following environment for this article.

 Environment Information